Drei Personen in einer Kirchenruine spielen zu einem Publikum gewandt Theater

 Visions for the reconstruction in a divided city: Photographs by Bettina Cohnen 2022/2024 and photographers of the Berlin administration 1947-1954

-Leipziger Straße | Exhibition
+Leipziger Straße | Ausstellung

 22.3.24 — 14.9.25

-KISR – Kunst im Stadtraum Leipziger Straße
+KISR – Kunst im Stadtraum an der Leipziger Straße

 Magazine